ankane/pretender/README.md

 gem 'pretender'
 ```

-And add this one to your `ApplicationController`:
+And add this to your `ApplicationController`:

 ```ruby
 class ApplicationController < ActionController::Base